saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 recommendations for specific vaccines).
 Systematic review, GRADE, and the ACIP Evidence to Recommendations Framework were used in the development of the updated recommendations for influenza vaccination of adults aged
 •	 Recommendations for the composition of Northern Hemisphere influenza vaccines are made by the World Health Organization (WHO), which organizes a consultation, usually in February of each year.
 Surveillance data are reviewed, and candidate vaccine viruses are discussed.
 Information about the WHO meeting on February 25, 2022, for selection of the 2022–23 Northern Hemisphere vaccine viruses is available at https://www.who.int/news/item/25-02-2022- recommendations-announced-for-influenza-vaccine- composition-for-the-2022-2023-northern-hemisphere- influenza-season.
-Subsequently, FDA, which has regulatory authorityovervaccinesintheUnitedStates convenesameeting
+Subsequently, FDA, which has regulatory authority over vaccines in the United States, convenes a meeting

 y
 y
 q
 * 	Vaccination providers should check FDA-approved prescribing information for (but not limited to) indications, contraindications, warnings, and precautio vaccines-blood-biologics/vaccines/vaccines-licensed-use-united-states.
-†	When a contraindication is present, a vaccine should not be administered, cons Hunter P. General best practice guidelines for immunization: best practices g cdc.gov/vaccines/hcp/acip-recs/general-recs/index.html).
-In addition to the co are noted in the table, each individual influenza vaccine is contraindicated for of that vaccine.
+	When a contraindication is present, a vaccine should not be administered, con Hunter P. General best practice guidelines for immunization: best practices g cdc.gov/vaccines/hcp/acip-recs/general-recs/index.html).
+In addition to the c are noted in the table, each individual influenza vaccine is contraindicated for of that vaccine.
 Vaccine components can be found in package inserts.
-Although a to the use of egg-based IIV4s and LAIV4, ACIP recommends that persons wit that is otherwise appropriate for their age and health status.
-Those who report h or swelling, respiratory distress, lightheadedness, or recurrent emesis) or who re in an inpatient or outpatient medical setting (including but not necessarily lim than ccIIV4 or RIV4 is used.
-Vaccine administration should be supervised by a §	When a precaution is present, vaccination should generally be deferred but m an adverse reaction, consistent with ACIP General Best Practice Guidelines f
+Although to the use of egg-based IIV4s and LAIV4, ACIP recommends that persons wit that is otherwise appropriate for their age and health status.
+Those who report or swelling, respiratory distress, lightheadedness, or recurrent emesis) or who r in an inpatient or outpatient medical setting (including but not necessarily lim than ccIIV4 or RIV4 is used.
+Vaccine administration should be supervised by a When a precaution is present, vaccination should generally be deferred but m an adverse reaction, consistent with ACIP General Best Practice Guidelines
 immunization: best practices guidance of the Advisory Committee on Immu index.html).
-Providers can consider using the following vaccines in these insta with supervision by a health care provider who is able to recognize and man (e g anaphylaxis) to any egg-based IIV or LAIV of any valency the provider ca
+Providers can consider using the following vaccines in these insta with supervision by a health care provider who is able to recognize and man (e.g., anaphylaxis) to any egg-based IIV or LAIV of any valency, the provider ca

 TABLE 3.
 Influenza vaccine contraindications and precautions for pe influenza vaccine* — United States, 2022–23 influenza season Vaccine (of any valency) associated with previous severe allergic reaction
 (e.g., anaphylaxis)
-Egg-based IIV4s and LA
+Egg-based IIV4s and L
 Any egg-based IIV or LAIV
 Contraindication†
 Any ccIIV